Conflict of Interest Policy

 • Shares in unlisted companies (e.g. Multrees shares);

-Mandatory transactions, such as those covered below, are exempted from the Prohibitions and pre-authorisation requirements, but must still be reported post-transaction with an explanation:
+• Corporate action decisions, including reinvestment of dividends.
+Mandatory transactions, such as those covered below, are exempt from the Prohibitions and pre-authorisation requirements, but must still be reported post-transaction with an explanation:

 Prohibitions

-Where relevant, Risk & Compliance will incorporate awareness of who has inside information into any decisions to approve / prohibit personal account dealing.
+Where relevant, Compliance will incorporate awareness of who has inside information into any decisions to approve / prohibit personal account dealing.
 Staff in possession of inside information will be prohibited from dealing in the applicable securities until this information is in the public domain.

 Monitoring